MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/mtr-device-config-account-include.md

     Connect-ExchangeOnline
     ```

-2. By default, room mailboxes don't have associated accounts.
+2. Room mailboxes don't have accounts associated by default.
 Add an account when you create a room mailbox so it can authenticate with Microsoft Teams.

     If you're creating a new resource mailbox: